 To the extent of the victim's cooperation and consent, College offices, including the TSJC Behavioral Intervention Team (BIT).
 Team members include staff and faculty representatives throughout both campuses.
 Team members work cooperatively to ensure that the complainant's health, physical safety, work and academic status are protected, pending the outcome of a formal College investigation of the complaint.
 For example, if reasonably available, a complainant may be offered changes to academic, living, or working situations in addition to counseling, health services and assistance in notifying appropriate local law enforcement.
-Support for victim accommodations are coordinated through the Title IX Coordinator on each campus.
+Support for victim accommodations are coordinated through the Title IX Coordinator.

 Additionally, personal identifiable information about the victim will be treated as confidential and only shared with persons with a specific need to know who are investigating/adjudicating the complaint or delivering resources or support services to the complainant.
 The College does not publish the name of crime victims nor house identifiable information regarding victims in the Daily Crime Log or online.
 Victims may request that directory information on file be removed from public sources by request.
-A change in directory information should be made to the Office of the Registrar at 719-846-5550 for the Trinidad and Valley Campuses and at Enrollment Services, 5675 South Academy Blvd., Room A-107, Colorado Springs, CO 80906 for PPCC, Centennial Campus.
+A change in directory information should be made to the Office of the Registrar at 719-846-5550 for all TSJC students.

-Resources for Victims

-Community Resources: Trinidad State Junior College does not endorse any one treatment program or facility.
+Resources for Victims: Community Resources: Trinidad State Junior College does not endorse any one treatment program or facility.
 However, the following list includes resources that exist in our community related to alcohol and drug treatment, crisis, education and prevention: